What is Research Security Training?

-George Mason University has adopted the NSF SECURE Center’s condensed Research Security Training (RST) module, with university-specific resources and information included at the end.
+George Mason University has adopted the NSF SECURE Center’s condensed Research Security Training (RST) module, and has included university-specific resources and information.
 This revised training is effective as of January 2026 and replaces all versions previously available in Leaps.
+The training is designed to provide the George Mason community with the information needed to engage in international activities (such as collaboration, co-authorship, and travel) and all extramurally funded research safely and in accordance with federal guidelines.

 The training takes approximately 60 minutes to complete.
 It is available in MasonLeaps following the directions below: